43907800/LenovoHackintosh/README.md

 https://www.tonymacx86.com/threads/solved-intel-hd-620-high-sierra-sleep-wake-problem.233174/page-4#post-1637263

-         If you've got same Laptop model you can just simply use the EFI folder posted above.
+         If you've got same Laptop model you can just simply use the EFI zip posted above.